Interview with Kayleen Bell, Host and Producer, Talking PFAS podcast

 Kayleen Bell is an independent journalist, host and producer of the internationally supported podcast ‘Talking PFAS’.
 The podcast was a finalist at the 2019 Australian Podcast Awards.
 She interviews experts to educate and inform the public, media and policymakers of the many challenges, concerns and complexities of PFASs.
 Kayleen has shared people’s stories who have been negatively impacted by PFAS contamination and reported on a few of the 28 defence sites being investigated.
-Kayleen is contactable via our database or can be reached @TalkingPFAS.
+Kayleen can be reached @TalkingPFAS.

 When did you first decide to be a writer and podcaster of PFAS-related news and information and why?

 It was just after I finished my journalism degree at UTS in late 2017.
 I went to stay in Nelson Bay and on the way up from Sydney, one property caught my eye – it had a large banner on it which said #stopdefencepoisoningus.
 I started researching this hashtag and found a lot of information posted by residents and others who have been affected by the issue of PFAS contamination caused by the use of firefighting foam.
 I have researched PFAS ever since from a national and global perspective.
 The more I looked into it, the more complex I realised this issue is and how widespread these chemicals are in the Australian environment.